 Import YouTube Public Data to Google Sheets

-In this guide, we’ll be looking at YouTube’s Data API, which provides video and channel statistics for all public videos and channels.
-We will walk through how to pull video data from the YouTube Data API directly into Google Sheets using the API Connector add-on for Sheets.
+In this guide, we’ll walk through how to pull public video data like views, comments, and likes from the YouTube Public Data API directly into Google Sheets using the API Connector add-on for Sheets.